Arina Melkozernova

 -

-Arina Melkozernova is an instructional professional and PhD Candidate at the Comparative Culture and Language program, SILC, ASU.
-Arina has a multidisciplinary background in art (intermedia), science (biology), environmental humanities, educational technology and an instructional design.
+Arina Melkozernova has PhD from the Comparative Culture and Language program at SILC, ASU.
+Arina has a multidisciplinary background in art (intermedia), science (biology), environmental humanities, educational technology, and instructional design.
 Her area of concentration is digital humanities.
-As a researcher, Arina collaborates with communities to restore their “place‐embodied” narrative.
-She contributes to building new research pathways within academia with criteria for inclusivity, data transparency and epistemological flexibility.
+As a researcher, Arina collaborates with communities to restore their “place‐embodied” narrative in physical and digital spaces.
+She contributes to building new research pathways within academia with criteria for inclusivity, data transparency, and epistemological flexibility.

-As a teacher, Arina applies theories and methodologies from environmental humanities, biosemiotics, science and indigenous ecology to discuss tensions between Western science and non-Western knowledge systems that exemplify the traditional cultural practices.
-She is open to new challenges and responsibilities in higher education setting, multidisciplinary collaborations, online education and curricular development.
+As a teacher, Arina applies theories and methodologies from environmental & digital humanities, biosemiotics, science, and indigenous ecology to discuss tensions and dialogues between Western science and non-Western knowledge systems that exemplify the traditional cultural practices.
+She is open to new challenges and responsibilities in higher education, interdisciplinary collaborations, online education, and curricular development.
 Arina actively supports services that celebrate diversity and inclusion.

-Arizona State University PhD candidate Arina Melkozernova was recently named the recipient of the 2021 Future Steward Excellence Award from the National Digital Stewardship Alliance in recognition of her work in partnership with several Indigenous communities.
+Arina Melkozernova is the recipient of the 2021 Future Steward Excellence Award from the National Digital Stewardship Alliance in recognition of her work in partnership with several Indigenous communities.

-- Doctor of Philosophy, (Expected 2024), School of International Letters and Cultures, Arizona State University
+- Doctor of Philosophy, School of International Letters and Cultures, Arizona State University

 - Digital Humanities Certificate, Arizona State University